nolan-m/airbnb-clone/README.md

 * DONE As a user, I want to search for properties by location.

+* DONE As a user, I want to be able to post a profile pic.

 As a user, I want to rate and review my past stays at properties.

 As a user, I want to see an owners profile page with information about them.